OrenIlu/OrenIlu/README.md

 ## About Me

 I'm Oren Ilutowich, a passionate developer with a strong focus on technology and creating new things.
-My GitHub profile showcases various projects and code samples from my academic & personal journey.
+My GitHub profile showcases various projects and code samples from my academic journey.

 ## Featured Projects